 In addition, there are also a variety of grants offered by the federal government.
 Some of these options are listed below.

-These are usually awarded to undergraduate students who have not yet earned a bachelor’s degree.
-The maximum award for the 2018-2019 is $5,920, however the exact amount award depends on:
+Typically, these grants are given to undergraduate students who haven’t completed their bachelor’s degree.
+The maximum award for 2023-2024 is $7,395, but the exact amount depends on:

 These grants are awarded to undergraduate students with exceptional financial need and the amount awarded is determined by the college's financial aid office and depends on the student’s financial need and the availability of funds at the college.